Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M5 ; turn of spindle/laser
+M5 ; turn off spindle/laser
 </pre>

-#### M5 in RepRapFirmware 3.3 and later

-M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.
+### Tabs {.tabset}

 #### M5 in RepRapFirmware 3.5 and later

-M3 M4 and M5 commands are now supported in FDM mode as well as CNC mode.
-This will allow mixing of additive and subtractive tools without switching mode.
+* **M5** commands are now supported in FFF/FDM mode as well as CNC and laser mode.
+This will allow mixing of additive and subtractive tools wihtout switching mode.
+* **FFF mode:**
+  * In FFF mode, M5 will control a predefined spindle, as 'CNC mode' below.
+Lasers are not supported.
+* **CNC mode:**
+  * M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.
+* **Laser mode:**
+  * In 'non-sticky' mode (M452 S0), M5 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
+  * In 'sticky' mode (M452 S1), `M5` (or `M3 S0` or `G1 S0`) will turn off the laser, and subsequent G1 commands (without an S parameter) will not fire the laser until another M3 S# or G1 S# command is sent.

+#### M5 in RepRapFirmware 3.0 to 3.4

+* **CNC mode:**
+  * M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.
+* **Laser mode:**
+  * In 'non-sticky' mode (M452 S0), M5 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
+  * In 'sticky' mode (M452 S1), `M5` (or `M3 S0` or `G1 S0`) will turn off the laser, and subsequent G1 commands (without an S parameter) will not fire the laser until another M3 S# or G1 S# command is sent.

+#### M5 in RepRapFirmware 2.01 to 2.05.1

+* **CNC mode:**
+  * M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.
+* **Laser mode:**
+  * In 'non-sticky' mode (M452 S0), M5 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
+  * In 'sticky' mode (M452 S1), `M5` (or `M3 S0` or `G1 S0`) will turn off the laser, and subsequent G1 commands (without an S parameter) will not fire the laser until another M3 S# or G1 S# command is sent.

+#### M5 in RepRapFirmware 1.20 to 2.0

+* **CNC mode:**
+  * M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.

 ## M17: Enable all stepper motors